There are no upcoming events.

 Director of Graduate Studies

-E: clay at georgetown dot edu
+E: singh at cs dot georgetown dot edu

 Applicants to the Master of Science program must have a Bachelor's degree in computer science, computer engineering, information systems, electrical engineering, or a closely related field from an accredited academic institution.
 Candidates must have taken undergraduate courses on programming, data structures, hardware, architecture, algorithms, and mathematics, such as discrete mathematics, calculus, linear algebra, probability, and statistics.
 They must have a grade-point average of at least 3.0 in their undergraduate studies.
 Applicants must provide the following documents: